rafael-santiago/tulip/doc/MANUAL.md

 The ``@`` in ``Tulip`` is known as ``once more``.
 The ``once more`` uses some rules for trying to be more smart when talking about understanding the user intentions about...

->"WTF this user really wants to do once more here?"
+>"...WTF this user really wants to do once more here?!"

 Follows the basic rules:

 - If we have a single note, only this note will be repeated.
-- If we have a tag, the tag and what this tag brings will be repeated.
+- If we have a tag, the tag and what this tag brings wrapped will be repeated.
 - If we have a sep bar before the once more, the ``once more`` will repeat everything inside the last logical block that you created.
-This is what is happening in the ``Purple Haze's`` main riff showed above.
+By the way, this is what is happening in the ``Purple Haze's`` main riff showed previously.

+There is another way to indicate a repetition avoid annoying ourselves with re-typing again and again.
+It is a special ``control tag`` called ``times``.
+The ``.times`` tag should receive inside its code listing a ``number of times`` what indicates the repetion of something.
+However, the ``.times`` tag must co-working with a ``sep bar`` because alone it tends to produce non-sense/dubious indications in the output tablature.
+Then, using ``.times`` for our last code sample it would be:

+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-45~~-|-.times{2}
+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-66~~-|-
+    58-500-48-400/402-400~~~~-400~~-400/402-300~-300~-300h302~~---300h301p300-402\-

+As a result we will get a kind of indication saying "2X" near from the tablature breaking.

 Backing to our transcription, until now we already know how to do the ``introduction`` and the ``main riff``.

 Let's see the verses.

+The verses uses a lot of cool things that people like to call ``Hendrix's chords`` (seventh sharp ninth chords).
+We also use two major triads in a common shortened way (4th shape from CAGED).
+Doing some kind of thing with them that some people like to call ``motown thing``, because it is rather used in ``R&B/Soul Music`` accompanying.

 ### Using Tulip's processors